This article describes how to push an update package to multiple devices at a time in the IoT Platform console for an over-the-air (OTA) update.

 If a template file contains one or more invalid device names, an error occurs.
 You can click Download Invalid Device Name List to download a TXT file.
 The file contains invalid device names.
 Then, you must modify and re-upload the template file.

-- Phased Update: updates a percentage of the eligible devices.
-This option is displayed
+- Phased Update: updates the specified devices.
+This option is displayed only if you

 - Configure the update policy and click Complete.
 Then, IoT Platform pushes update notifications to devices.

-Parameter Description Upgrade time The time when the OTA update is performed.
+Parameter Description Update Time The time when the OTA update is performed.

 - Update: immediately performs the OTA update.